 Beta-Carotene, Alpha-Carotene, and Gamma-Carotene

-A reddish-orange pigment abundant in plants, fruits, and vegetables such as palm fruit, carrots, pumpkin, sweet potatoes, and spinach, beta-carotene has been shown to decrease ultraviolet sensitivity and can, as needed, be converted into the active form of Vitamin A (retinal) in the human body.
+A reddish-orange pigment abundant in plants, fruits, and vegetables such as palm fruit, carrots, pumpkin, sweet potatoes, and spinach, beta-carotene has been shown to decrease skin sensitivity and can, as needed, be converted into the active form of Vitamin A (retinal) in the human body.
 Alpha-carotene and gamma-carotene, both isomers of beta-carotene, also exist naturally in many fruits and vegetables, often together with beta-carotene, and similarly show Vitamin A activity.

-Antioxidine contains a natural-occurring ratio of mixed carotenes from palm fruit.
 Beta-Carotene, Alpha-Carotene, and Gamma-Carotene all demonstrate comparable protective properties and, additionally, are an ideal, non-toxic way of obtaining an optimal dietary amount of Vitamin A. In addition to playing a diverse variety of roles in humans, Vitamin A is crucial to the proper functioning of the retina of the eye.

 Supplementation With Beta-Carotene Or A Similar Amount Of Mixed Carotenoids Protects Humans From UV-Induced Erythema